What is the meaning behind the medium?

 The point of all of this is that if an equation like Euler’s Identity is objective, then it is immaterial.
 If it were something that only existed in our heads, then it would be composed of neurons or some other kind of gray matter.
 But unlike our physical tools—cranes and tractors—numbers and equations have no tangible traits at all.
 As with any and all information, they are immaterial words and sentences, pure meaning.
 Hammers and tractors and protractors have lots of physical qualities; circles and triangles and numbers do not.
 We can feel a hammer as we use it to build, but we cannot feel a trigonometric function as we use it to create the plans for a building.
 We can measure the force of a tractor as we use it to dig the foundation of a house, but we cannot measure any physical qualities in the trigonometric equations that we use it to build that same house.

 Or perhaps I’m tricking you with some rhetorical sleight-of-hand?
 (I’m not.)
 Let’s slow down, step back, and examine this more carefully.
 After all, this one simple observation—that the meaning behind any medium is immaterial—dramatically changes every branch of science.
 So we need to be careful.

 What All Information Has in Common

 We’ve looked at some intriguingly magnificent evidence for what information appears not to be—it appears not to be physical—but we aren’t saying what information actually is.
 The trouble now is that we could just keep begging the question.
 If we say information is data, then we’ll have to ask what is data.
 If we say that data is a series of bits, then we’ll have to ask what are bits.
-Because the question, “What is information?”, is itself pure information.
+Because, again, the question “What is information?” is itself pure information.
 As will be the answer.

 Nevertheless, we still need a coherent way to put everything in context.
 What do all forms of information have in common?